Youssef-Remah/Stock-Trading-App/README.md

 - **Unit Testing:** Comprehensive tests using xUnit to ensure application reliability.

+- **Integration Testing:** Integration tests to verify end-to-end functionality and ensure proper functioning of all components.

 ## Technologies Used

 - **ASP.NET Core 8:** Framework for building the web application.